nosilver4u/force-regenerate-thumbnails/readme.txt

 2. You can resize specific multiples images using the checkboxes and the "Bulk Actions" dropdown

 == ChangeLog ==

+= 2.1.0 =
+* added: PHP 8.0 compatibility
+* added: support generating thumbnails from original (pre-scaled), on by default
+* changed: escape all output, sanitize all input
+* changed: ensure all strings are i18n
+* changed: remove HTML from i18n strings
+* changed: improve path lookup function
+* fixed: call to set_time_limit() when it is not allowed

 = 2.0.6 =
 * Add PHP7 compatibility